Éire Ghaelach – Éire Shaor

 Also hitting the small screen in 1984, ‘Airwolf’ was a decidedly different creature from the not very believable cop procedural with a novelty factor that ‘Blue Thunder’ rapidly descended into.
-With a steely-eyed Jan-Michael Vincent in the lead role, and Hollywood veteran Ernest Borgnine as his trusty side-kick, the series could be best described as ‘Knightrider’ with wings (or chopper blades).
-The stories frequently turned on Cold War or espionage issues, and those that didn’t normally involved the team taking on criminal gangs or corrupt politicians and business men around the United States.
-With a decidedly cooler looking helicopter (a slightly adapted Bell 222), and better special effects (albeit with a stock of repetitive long distant shots of the helicopter in flight – usually over desert locations), the stories eventually followed much the same formulaic route of American family-friendly TV drama in the 1980s, after an initially slightly darker and more nuanced start.
-There were frequent references to the Vietnam War, and fairly crude anti-Communist propaganda, and Latin America was a favorite locale of many episodes, as were Middle Eastern terrorists, with the evils of socialism, Islam, and narcotics being a frequent target.
+With a steely-eyed Jan-Michael Vincent in the lead role and Hollywood veteran Ernest Borgnine as his trusty side-kick the series could be best described as ‘Knightrider’ with wings (or chopper blades).
+The stories frequently turned on Cold War or espionage issues and those that didn’t do so normally involved the team taking on criminal gangs or corrupt politicians and business men around the United States.
+With a decidedly cooler looking helicopter (a slightly adapted Bell 222) and better special effects (albeit with a stock of repetitive long distant shots of the machine in flight – usually over desert locations) the stories eventually followed much the same formulaic route of American family-friendly TV drama in the 1980s after an initially slightly darker and more nuanced start.
+There were frequent references to the Vietnam War and fairly crude anti-Communist propaganda.
+Inevitably Latin America became a favourite locale for many episodes though it also took on Middle Eastern “terrorists”, as well as the evils of anti-Americanism and organised crime.
 Despite some liberal flourishes the show was very much of a conservative United States and the Regan White House and in later seasons it became more concerned with purely domestic American affairs, and more straightforwardly a high-octane action series.